celsworth/lxp-bridge/doc/inputs.md

   # Power being imported from grid, in W
   "p_to_user": 0,

-  # PV generation, today, in Ah.
+  # PV generation, today, in kWh.
 This is just the sum of 1 to 3 below it
   "e_pv_day": 0.4,
-  # PV generation, today, in Ah, of string 1
+  # PV generation, today, in kWh, of string 1
   "e_pv_day_1": 0.4,
-  # PV generation, today, in Ah, of string 2
+  # PV generation, today, in kWh, of string 2
   "e_pv_day_2": 0.0,
-  # PV generation, today, in Ah, of string 3
+  # PV generation, today, in kWh, of string 3
   "e_pv_day_3": 0.0,

   # Not 100% sure but closely correspond to chg/dischg, so related?
   "e_inv_day": 0.0,
   "e_rec_day": 0.2,

-  # Energy put into the batteries, today, in Ah
+  # Energy put into the batteries, today, in kWh
   "e_chg_day": 0.2,

-  # Energy taken out of the batteries, today, in Ah
+  # Energy taken out of the batteries, today, in kWh
   "e_dischg_day": 0.0,

-  # Energy consumed by the EPS function, today, in Ah
+  # Energy consumed by the EPS function, today, in kWh
   "e_eps_day": 0.0,

-  # Energy exported to the grid, today, in Ah
+  # Energy exported to the grid, today, in kWh
   "e_to_grid_day": 0.0,

-  # Energy imported from the grid, today, in Ah
+  # Energy imported from the grid, today, in kWh
   "e_to_user_day": 1.9,

   # Internal bus voltages